 I grew up in rural Indiana, where guns are part of family life.
 I go to university, where guns are frowned on.
 But I understand those who like firearms.
-For them, a gun is part of their culture.

-(All photos by Cody Thompson)
+(Photo by Cody Thompson)

 It’s just a three-hour drive from the place where I grew up in rural Indiana to the city where I study.
 But as far as guns are concerned, they could be in different worlds.

 One is Hoagland (population 821) , the other is Bloomington, a bustling mid-size city that is home to the state’s biggest university.
 In one, guns are part of family life.
 In the other, they tend to be viewed as instruments of murder.

 I spent last Thanksgiving at my grandfather’s home in Manchester, near Hoagland, and the way we spent the day reflects the gun culture of rural Indiana.

 The living room was thick with tobacco smoke.
 Songs by the late country music star Hank Williams poured from the speakers.
 My grandfather and two uncles sat side by side, three men and five legs.
 My grandfather, Roger Sr, lost his leg in Vietnam.

 My uncle Brian was eager to show the family his latest acquisition, a $300 Springfield XDM 9mm pistol.
 “Nice gun,” was the unanimous verdict.
 It was time to go outside and test it.

 In the yard, a bullet-riddled paper target was pasted to a large log next to a stone fire pit.
 Brian pulled out his gun and fired five precise rounds into the target.
 Then the gun’s handle was thrust towards me.
 I took my position and pulled the trigger.
 A quick vibration, a flash of light and a crack that rang in my ear and echoed across the farmland.

 It was nothing that would startle me.
 As a boy, my grandfather would take me to the yard and hand me his rifle to shoot at cans.